libriscv/libriscv/README.md

 asm volatile("" ::: "memory");
 ```

-If the GP register is not initialized properly, you will not be able to use static memory, and you will get all sorts of weird problems.

-Third, clear .bss which is the area of memory used by zero-initialized variables:
+Now that we have access to static storage, we can clear .bss which is the area of memory used by zero-initialized variables:
 ```C++
 extern char __bss_start;
 extern char __BSS_END__;